wdv4758h/pypy-extradoc/blog/draft/numpy_roadmap.rst

 | PyPy numpy-exp @ 3a9d77b789e1  | 0.120s (2.2x) | 0.087 (48x) |
 +--------------------------------+---------------+-------------+

-As you can see, the moment floats cross the numpy-python boundary, PyPy's JIT goes blazingly fast, but even running array addition is faster by a fair degree (although numexpr is still faster, we're working on it).
+The ``add`` benchmark spends most of the time inside the ``+`` operator between arrays, which in CPython is implemented in C.  As you can see from the table above, the PyPy version is ~2 times faster.
+(Although numexpr_ is still faster than PyPy, but we're working on it).

 The exact way how array addition is implemented is worth another blog post, but in short it lazily evaluates the expression forcing it at the end and avoiding intermediate results.
 This way scales much better than numexpr and can lead to speeding up all the operations that you can perform on matrices.

+``iterate`` is even more interesting, because it spends most of the time inside a Python loop: the PyPy version is ~48 times faster, because the JIT can optimize across the python/numpy boundary, showing the potential of this approach.

-The next obvious step would be to extend the JIT to use SSE operations on x86 CPUs, which should speed it up by about additional 2x.
+The next obvious step to get even more speedups would be to extend the JIT to use SSE operations on x86 CPUs, which should speed it up by about additional 2x.

-Overall it seems pretty obvious that reimplementing NumPy in PyPy (in RPython) can bring most of the useful compatibility within a month-two-three of work.
+The drawback of this approach is that we need to reimplement numpy in RPython, which takes time.
+A very rough estimate is that it would be possible to implement an useful subset of it (for some definition of useful) in a period of time comprised between one and three man-months.

 It also seems that the result will be faster for most cases and the same speed as original numpy for other cases.
 The only problem is finding the dedicated persons willing to spend quite some time on this and however, I am willing to